camigord/Self-Driving-Car-Nanodegree/P2-Traffic-Sign-Recognition/writeup.md

 ### Model Architecture

-The final model is based on the [VGG architecture](https://arxiv.org/pdf/1409.1556.pdf) and consits of the following layers:
+The final model is based on the [VGG architecture](https://arxiv.org/pdf/1409.1556.pdf).
+It consists of 4 convolutional layers arranged as shown below.
+For simplicity, I have removed the activation function from the table, but all the layers (convolutions and fully connected layers) are followed by a _ReLU_ activation.

 <table>
   <tr>